5ec1cff/zygisk-module-template/README.md

+# Zygisk Module Template

+An Zygisk Module Template based on zygisk-module-sample.

+## Usage

+1. Edit moduleId in [build.gradle.kts](./build.gradle.kts) (It's also your module soname.).
+2. Edit other module info in build.gradle.kts or module/template/module.prop.
+3. Write your code in module/jni .
+4. Run gradle task `:zipDebug` or `:zipRelease` to build the module.

+---

 # Developing Zygisk Modules

 This repository hosts a template zygisk module for developers to start developing Zygisk modules.
 Before developing Zygisk modules, you should first check out the official documentation for [Magisk Modules](https://topjohnwu.github.io/Magisk/guides.html).
 Do not fork this repository for your new module; either manually clone this repository, or press the "Use this template" button in the GitHub UI.